-To configure a guest, you write an XML configuration file, which contains references to other files that contain data needed to instantiate stateful devices such as virtual hard drives and CD ROMs.
+A simple guest is created when you build Palacios.
+To configure your own guest, you write an XML configuration file, which contains references to other files that contain data needed to instantiate stateful devices such as virtual hard drives and CD ROMs.
 You supply this information to a guest builder utility that assembles a guest image suitable for reference in the Kitten configuration, as described above.

-The guest builder utility is located in palacios/utils/guest_creator.
-You will need to run make in that directory to compile it, resulting in the executable named build_vm.
+The guest builder utility is located in palacios/utils/guest\creator.
+You will need to run make in that directory to compile it, resulting in the executable named build\vm.
 Also located in that directory is an example configuration file, named default.xml.
 We typically use this file as a template.
 It is carefully commented.
 In summary, a configuration consists of